pupil-labs/pupil-docs/src/invisible/how-tos/data-collection-with-the-companion-app/transfer-recordings-via-usb.md

 ---

 # Transfer Recordings via USB
 The recommended way for transferring recordings off of the phone is to upload them to Pupil Cloud.
-For some use cases this may however not be possible and such users may want to transfer the recordings via USB.
+For some use-cases this may however not be possible and such users may want to transfer the recordings via USB.

 To transfer recordings directly to a computer you first need to export the recordings to the Android filesystem.
 Then you need to access the filesystem to copy the data over to your computer.

-Recordings downloaded directly from the phone will be in a raw binary format that is difficult to handel.
+Recordings downloaded directly from the phone will be in a raw binary format that is difficult to handle.
 Finally, you should thus export the recordings using Pupil Player to more convenient formats.

 **Export from Invisible Companion App**
 1. Open recordings view in Invisible Companion App